Our Patriarch is His Holiness Kirill of Moscow and All Russia.

 The Reverend Father Joshua Genig holds an M.Div.
 (Masters of Divinity) degree in Pastoral Theology and Systematic Theology from Concordia Theological Seminary and a Ph.D.
 (Doctor of Philosophy) degree in Systematic Theology from the University of St. Andrews in Scotland.
 Currently, he is also completing chaplain training at the University of Michigan Medical Center, working in Trauma, Emergency, and ICU settings.
 Currently, he serves as a Staff Chaplain and Priest at St. Joseph Mercy Hospital in Ann Arbor, MI.
 In addition to his priestly responsibilities, Fr.
 Joshua serves on the faculty of the Orthodox School of Theology at Trinity College of the University of Toronto, Canada and at Purdue University (Northwest Campus).
 Fr.
 Joshua also serves as a Chaplain for the Detroit Fire Department.

-He and his wife, Matushka Abigail, have been married since November 21, 2004 and are blessed with five young daughters who are active members of St. Innocent Orthodox Church in Redford, MI.
+Fr.
+Joshua is married to Matushka Abigail, a local middle-school teacher, and they are blessed with five young daughters who are active members of St. Innocent.